 A landlord will most likely be willing to make cosmetic alterations such as installing new carpet and paint to accommodate a new tenant.
 To keep long-term tenants, landlords very often have to make larger investments, including modifying the suite, which may include demolition and construction costs.

-During negotiations, your advisor may be able to secure certain allowances from your landlord to help you revamp your office space—not only bringing your office a fresh look, but also helping to improve operations, and employee attraction and retention.
+During commercial lease renewal negotiations, your real estate advisor may be able to secure certain tenant improvement allowances from your landlord to improve your space—not only bringing your workplace a fresh look, but also helping to improve operations, and employee attraction and retention.

 3. Improve Shared Facilities